Custom CNC Machining Service

 CNC Machining Advantages

-Using standard tooling, a CNC machining service is particularly valuable for creating one-off parts, custom CNC parts, i.e., for replacing legacy components or delivering a specialized upgrade to a customer.
-It is also conceivable to scale single-part production to runs exceeding 10,000 units.
-Depending on the unit number, size, and complexity, the turnaround for CNC machined parts can be as short as one day.
-With shipping and delivery, deadlines can be met within a week.
+Using standard tools, CNC machining services are particularly suitable for manufacturing disposable parts, customizing CNC parts, such as replacing old components or providing customers with professional upgrades.
+Similarly, expanding the production scale of individual components to over 10000 units is also feasible.
+Depending on the quantity, size, and complexity of the units, the turnover time for CNC machined parts can be as short as one day.
+With transportation and delivery, we can meet the deadline within a week.

-Another primary advantage of CNC technology is its achievable mechanical properties.
-By cutting away from bulk material, rather than thermally transforming it as in injection-molding or additive manufacturing, all desirable mechanical properties of the metal or plastic of choice are retained.
-More than 50 industrial-grade metals, alloys, and plastics can be machined using CNC milling and turning.
-This selection includes aluminum, brass, bronze, titanium, stainless steel, PEEK, ABS, and zinc.
-The only material requirement for CNC machining is that the part has an adequate hardness to be fixtured and cut.
+Another major advantage of CNC technology is its achievable mechanical performance.
+By cutting from large pieces of material instead of undergoing thermal deformation like injection molding or additive manufacturing, all ideal mechanical properties of the selected metal or plastic are preserved.
+The materials that can be machined using CNC milling and turning include over 50 industrial grade metals, alloys, and plastics.
+This option includes aluminum, brass, bronze, titanium, stainless steel, PEEK, ABS, and zinc.
+For CNC machining, the only material requirement is that the parts have sufficient hardness for fixation and cutting.

 Part CNC Machining Frequently Asked Questions